Package MKpower

 Welch Two-Sample t-Test

-For computing the sample size of the Welch t-test, we only consider the situation of equal group size (balanced design).
+For computing the sample size of the Welch t-test, we consider the situation of equal as well as unequal group sizes (balanced and unbalanced designs).

 ## identical results as power.t.test, since sd = sd1 = sd2 = 1